ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 B2B only requires a small amount of user information (name, and email), however it is recommended that CISOs consuming this document creates a process outside of technology that ensures Agency identity requirements are met.
 The identity requirements should include the properties listed in the table below and the external user’s nationality and clearances held.

-#### Design Decisions

-The tables below describe the Collaboration design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Identity properties for all agencies and implementation types

-This table describes the identity properties that should be a minimum requirement before collaboration is enabled for all agencies and implementation types.
+Table 29 describes the identity properties that should be a minimum requirement before collaboration is enabled for all agencies and implementation types.

+Table 29 Identity properties for all agencies and implementation types

 Field | Example | Justification
 --- | --- | ---